 The confidence limits of a measurement are the limits between which the measurement error is with a probability P. The probability P is the confidence level and α = 1 - P is the risk level related to the confidence limits.
 The confidence level is chosen according to the application.

-From the distribution itself the variability of occurrence can be derived (Analysis of Variance).
-Variance in medical terms is implied as the deviation from the standard course and most often Analysis of Variance (ANOVA) is used to determine the spread between data sets and the possible range of deviation of the signs and symptoms of a drug or disease.
+From the distribution itself, the variability of occurrence can be derived by analysis of variance (ANOVA).
+Variance in medical terms is implied as the deviation from the standard course and most often Analysis of variance (ANOVA) is used to determine the spread between data sets and the possible range of deviation of the signs and symptoms of a drug or disease.
 Variance can be of many types.
 Statistical methods involve the determination of the mean and adding up the square of these means followed by a division of these as a whole by the (degree of) freedom values.
-Variance to a lay physician really means a deviation from the median value of the highest and lowest numbers in the range.
+Variance to a lay physician means a deviation from the median value of the highest and lowest numbers in the range.
 The medical people are concerned about the following aspects of variance mainly -

 i) Efficiency variance,